benbossc/geospatial-open-data/README.md

 # Street Addresses
 Often you will get point data that won’t have longitude/X and latitude/Y coordinates but instead have street addresses.
 The process of going from address to X/Y coordinates is known as geocoding.

-To demonstrate geocoding, type in your street address, city and state inside the quotes below.
+To demonstrate geocoding, type in a street address, city and state of your favorite restaurant in the United States inside the quotes below.

 ```R
 myaddress.df  <- tibble(street = "", city = "", state = "")